-School Focused Youth Service (SFYS) is available to support students from Grade 5 to Year 12 who are attending school but are vulnerable to or showing signs of disengaging from school.
+School Focused Youth Service (SFYS) is available to support students from year 5 to 12 who are attending school but are showing signs of disengaging from school.

 The service is available to students across government, Catholic and independent schools.